AmyJDavis/Mexican_wolf_pop_model/README.md

 Lines 47-74 calculate the posterior means and 95% credible intervals of the output data and compile the results into a data frame called "combdat".

+Lines 78-84 show transformations to rates for post-hoc analyses.

+Lines 86-101 are the post-hoc linear regressions that were used in the manuscript.